| Safe Haskell | Safe-Inferred |

 teams, or allowed countries.

-function was used to construct a
+Instead of failIf and passIf the make function was used to construct a

 validator that checks if the team was already registered, as it allows us to

-ic computation.
-There are also failIfM
+perform Monadic computation.
+There are also failIfM and passIfM which

-also allow us to perform a Monad
+also allow us to perform a Monadic computation.

 Here's another simple example of constructing a very basic validator for

-data EmailError = EmailEmpty | EmailNoAt | EmailNoDot deriving ( Eq , Show ) :}
+>>>:{data EmailError = EmailEmpty | EmailNoAt | EmailNoDot deriving ( Eq , Show ) :}

-emailV :: Monad m => Valor Email m [ EmailError ] emailV = adapt unEmail $ mconcat [ failIf [ EmailEmpty ] null , passIf [ EmailNoAt ] (any (=='@')) , passIf [ EmailNoDot ] (any (=='.')) ] :}
+>>>:{emailV :: Monad m => Valor Email m [ EmailError ] emailV = adapt unEmail $ mconcat [ failIf [ EmailEmpty ] null , passIf [ EmailNoAt ] (any (=='@')) , passIf [ EmailNoDot ] (any (=='.')) ] :}

-data CountryError = CountryEmpty | CountryNotAllowed deriving ( Eq , Show ) :}
+>>>:{data CountryError = CountryEmpty | CountryNotAllowed deriving ( Eq , Show ) :}

-countryV :: Valor Country ( (->) State ) [ CountryError ] countryV = adapt unCountry $ mconcat [ failIf [ CountryEmpty ] null , make $ \ i -> do cs <- countries pure $ if i `elem` cs then Nothing else Just [ CountryNotAllowed ] ] :}
+>>>:{countryV :: Valor Country ( (->) State ) [ CountryError ] countryV = adapt unCountry $ mconcat [ failIf [ CountryEmpty ] null , make $ \ i -> do cs <- countries pure $ if i `elem` cs then Nothing else Just [ CountryNotAllowed ] ] :}

 Structured errors